Best Money Market Account Rates on SaveBetter in June 2023

 Security.

 MMAs are a type of deposit account, which means they are eligible for FDIC or NCUA insurance through financial institutions.
-FDIC insurance (covering banks) and NCUA insurance (covering credit unions) offers government-backed protection on your money, up to $250,000 per depositor, per insured institution.
-Ensure your funds will be covered by choosing a federally insured account.
+FDIC insurance (covering banks) and NCUA insurance (covering credit unions) offer government-backed protection on your money up to standard limits— typically $250,000 per depositor, per insured institution.
+Make sure your hard-earned money is covered by only choosing a federally-insured account.

 Piggy bank